Patricia Brocker

 Patricia Brocker (née Grigoli, born 7 April 1966) is a former German footballer who played as a forward.
-She participated with the German team at the 1996 Summer Olympics.
+She competed for the German team at the 1996 Summer Olympics.

 Life

 Patricia Brocker played as a student for FSV Jägersburg, later for VfR 09 Saarbrücken and TuS Niederkirchen.
-Her biggest club level success was the German Championship in 1993.
+Her biggest club-level success was the German Championship in 1993.
 In 1992, she debuted for the Germany women's national football team in a match against Italy.
 Brocker scored 31 goals in her 46 appearances, her last against Brazil in 1996.
 She won the European Championship in 1995 and was runner-up at the 1995 Women's World Cup.
 She also participated with the German team at the 1996 Summer Olympics.
 In 2001, she returned to her youth club FSV Jägersburg.